YuvrajM108/hello-rails-react/README.md

 > In this project I used Ruby On Rails, React, and Redux to design a single-page application that displays a random greeting fetched from a Rails API.

+To see the repo of the React-Redux front end, click [here](https://github.com/YuvrajM108/hello-rails-react-front-end/).

 ![homepage-screenshot](./images/Screenshot.PNG)

 ## Built With